profetia/pintos/doc/filesys.md

 > should succeed, as should only one of two simultaneous attempts to
 > create a file with the same name, and so on.

+A lock is used to protect the directory entries.
+When a process wants to remove a file, it should first acquire the lock of the directory.
+Then it can safely remove the file.
+When a process wants to create a file, it should first acquire the lock of the directory.
+Then it can safely create the file.

 > B5: Does your implementation allow a directory to be removed if it
 > is open by a process or if it is in use as a process's current
 > working directory?
 If so, what happens to that process's future
 > file system operations?
 If not, how do you prevent it?

+Yes, our implementation allows a directory to be removed if it is open by a process or if it is in use as a process's current working directory.
+If a process's current working directory is removed, its inode will be marked as removed.
+So its future file system operations will fail.
+The directory will be freed only when all the processes close it.

 #### RATIONALE

 > B6: Explain why you chose to represent the current directory of a
 > process the way you did.

+We choose to represent the current directory of a process as a pointer to a directory.
+And when it is `NULL`, it falls back to the root directory.
+This is because it is easy to implement.
+And specifying `NULL` to the root directory is because the initial thread is created before the file system is initialized and cannot access the root directory at that time.

                  BUFFER CACHE
                  ============